dwittenberg2008/epoxy-resin-wood/docs/index.md

 1. Not sure about this one, but I've seen it mentioned a couple of times

 # Final Coating the Epoxy
+1. What's a good polish?
+Obviously the epoxy will need to be sanded per the above instructions.

 # Adding Legs
 \*NOTE: Seems to be one of the top asked questions, could use some good links to places that sell legs for those that can't build them